Parlour Palm (Chamaedorea elegans) Indoor Care and Common Problems with Solutions

 Yellowing fronds

 Yellowing fronds in Parlour Palm are due to underwatering.
 Water the palm liberally until water comes out through the drainage holes during the growing season.
+Lessen watering in the cold season to maintain the soil slightly moist but do not allow the soil to dry out completely.

 Brown leaf spots

-One cause of brown leaf spots in Parlour Palm is overwatering.
+There are two possible causes of brown leaf spots in Parlour Palm.
+Remove the affected leaves and discard.
+One cause of brown leaf spots is overwatering.
 Keep the soil moderately moist during the growing season but not soggy.
+Ensure that the pot has a drainage hole and the soil is free-draining to prevent it from getting soggy.

-The second cause of brown leaf spots in Parlour Palm is sudden decrease of temperature due to cold draughts.
+The second cause of brown leaf spots in Parlour Palm is sudden decrease of temperature due to cold drafts.
+Keep the palm from cold drafts to maintain an average warmth of 15-280C with a minimum of 120C.

 You liked it?
 Share on social media.